How To Stay Hydrated Through Maintenance, Habit & Salt

 Book a Service

-A hand filling up a Recovery Lab water bottle to stay hydrated to help with muscle strain recovery
+A hand filling up a Recovery Lab water bottle to stay hydrated after a massage with a massage therapist in Red Deer.

 Sometimes when we are doing everything we can to enhance athletic performance, we forget to do those simple things that are every bit as important as going to the gym and eating properly.
 Sport recovery modalities including sauna, normatech compression and cold immersion therapy all have a very important place, but first we need to make sure we are covering the basics.
 Sleep and hydration are both critical factors in sports performance and recovery.
 Everyone talks a good game when it comes to hydration but are they actually practicing it.